dmh2000/telemetry/Azure/step3/README.md

-# Step 3 Create a Websocket Server with the TelemetryReceiver
+# Step 3 Create a Websocket Server Backend and HTML Frontend

 Creating a nodejs websocket server is very simple.
 I used the ['ws' node module](https://github.com/websockets/ws).
 I started with their 'Simple Server' example, modified to to get data from the TelemetryReceiver.